Gary-Makeschool-Projects/eStore/README.md

 ## Running tests:

 -   Make sure the database is running in the background before running `python3 moretests.py`
--   To run tests.py make sure that you have the most updated version of Google Chrome, sleinium will run the chrome engine t virtually test the routes
+-   To run tests.py make sure that you have the most updated version of Google Chrome, sleinium will run the chrome engine virtually test the routes

 ## Optional: